 All brands, product names and trademarks mentioned in this document are the property of their respective owners or companies and are used solely for identification or explanation.
-It is Transcend policy to respect all product rights.

 Copyright

 This manual may not, in whole or in part, be photocopied, reproduced, transcribed, translated or transmitted, in whatever form or language, without the written consent of the manufacturer, except for copies retained by the purchaser for personal archiving purposes.